camilamercado/goosebumps/README.md

 A Text-based API that follows the structure outlined in R.L Stiens "Give Yourself Goosebumps" Novels

-Users are able to access games by attributing a specific hashtag to their tweets, which will be searched for specific keywords to further the profession of the adventure.
 At every point in the game, users will be faced with a series of choices that will move themselves (or a group), in a unique direction.
-In order to progress the game to the next decision, the user includes one (and only one) of the highlighted keywords that identifies each possible choice.
+In order to progress the game to the next decision, the user includes one (and only one) of the highlighted keyword choice identifiers into a tweet.
+Users are able to access each game by attributing a specific hashtag to their tweets, which will then be searched for specific keywords to further the progession of the adventure.

 Example: